 Serves: 2 | Total Time: 15 Hours

-Are you looking for vegetarian tofu recipes but don't know how to cook tofu?
+But what if you don't know how to cook tofu?

-In this spicy tofu recipe, both the tofu and it's crispy cornstarch coating are flavored with a little punch.
-Don't worry about the spice, however, because the coconut cream sauce will compliment any heat perfectly.
+In this spicy tofu recipe, I flavored both the tofu and it's crispy coating with a little punch.
+Don't worry about the spice being too much, however, because the coconut cream sauce will compliment any heat - toning it down perfectly.
+Tofu is bland all by itself, so when it soaks up the spice, it does so with finesse.

 My favorite way to serve this spicy tofu is on a bed of cooked basmati rice.
-The rice almost becomes a pudding when it soaks up all that coconut milk.
-If you are cutting back on carbs, just fill your bowl with a handful of crisp, raw spinach leaves or cooked wakami and omit the rice.
+The rice becomes like a pudding when it soaks up all that coconut milk.

 Spicy Tofu with Coconut Cream Sauce